 Lori Smith, DVM, Owner, Wyalusing- Towanda Pet Clinics

 Our business consulting begins with an evaluation.
 Often, we can coordinate this visit with a vendor-sponsored lunch-and-learn as a way to save our client’s money and give us a chance to introduce ourselves to your whole practice team.

 During the consultation, we’ll tour your facility, meet your team members, talk to you and other key management personnel, and review your practice’s key performance indicators.
 We’ll find out what everyone’s thoughts are on improving and weigh in ourselves.
-Approximately 2 weeks later, you’ll receive a formal Project Charter, a document that organizes all of our ideas into a plan for how to move forward.
-It will include a list of goals, milestones, a time- table, a projected schedule for a return on your investment, and a fee schedule.
+Approximately 2-4 weeks later, you’ll receive a formal Practice Report, a document that includes an overall assessment of your practice, an evaluation of your profit and loss statement normalized to industry standards and benchmarks, a normalized review of your practice’s key performance indicators, a review of your online presence and marketing efforts, and a well-crafted plan for how to move forward.
+The latter will include a list of goals, a time- table, a projected schedule for a return on your investment, and a fee schedule.
 You’ll have a chance to review this prior to a phone chat where we’ll go over the proposal with you and answer any questions you might have.